CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 13. Display
 - DEFINE_bool(fullscreen,                 false,          "Run in full-screen mode (press f during runtime to toggle).");
-- DEFINE_bool(no_gui_verbose,             false,          "Do not write text on output images on GUI (e.g. number of current frame and people).
+- DEFINE_bool(no_gui_verbose,             false,          "Do not write text on output images on GUI (e.g., number of current frame and people).
 It does not affect the pose rendering.");
 - DEFINE_int32(display,                   -1,             "Display mode: -1 for automatic selection; 0 for no display (useful if there is no X server and/or to slightly speed up the processing if visual output is not required); 2 for 2-D display; 3 for 3-D display (if `--3d` enabled); and 1 for both 2-D and 3-D display.");

 14. Result Saving
 - DEFINE_string(write_images,             "",             "Directory to write rendered frames in `write_images_format` image format.");
-- DEFINE_string(write_images_format,      "png",          "File extension and format for `write_images`, e.g. png, jpg or bmp.
+- DEFINE_string(write_images_format,      "png",          "File extension and format for `write_images`, e.g., png, jpg or bmp.
 Check the OpenCV function cv::imwrite for all compatible extensions.");
 - DEFINE_string(write_video,              "",             "Full file path to write rendered frames in motion JPEG video format.
 It might fail if the final path does not finish in `.avi`.
 It internally uses cv::VideoWriter.
 Flag `camera_fps` controls FPS.");
 - DEFINE_string(write_json,               "",             "Directory to write OpenPose output in JSON format.
 It includes body, hand, and face pose keypoints (2-D and 3-D), as well as pose candidates (if `--part_candidates` enabled).");
 - DEFINE_string(write_coco_json,          "",             "Full file path to write people pose data with JSON COCO validation format.");
 - DEFINE_string(write_coco_foot_json,     "",             "Full file path to write people foot pose data with JSON COCO validation format.");
+- DEFINE_int32(write_coco_json_variant,   0,             "Currently, this option is experimental and only makes effect on car JSON generation.
+It selects the COCO variant for cocoJsonSaver.");
 - DEFINE_string(write_heatmaps,           "",             "Directory to write body pose heatmaps in PNG format.
 At least 1 `add_heatmaps_X` flag must be enabled.");
 - DEFINE_string(write_heatmaps_format,    "png",          "File extension and format for `write_heatmaps`, analogous to `write_images_format`.
 For lossless compression, recommended `png` for integer `heatmaps_scale` and `float` for floating values.");
 - DEFINE_string(write_keypoint,           "",             "(Deprecated, use `write_json`) Directory to write the people pose keypoint data.
 Set format with `write_keypoint_format`.");